doctorfree/DoctorFreeScripts/resumes/rrecord_resume.md

 *  Founding member, [86open](https://en.wikipedia.org/wiki/Executable_and_Linkable_Format#86open)
 *  Senior SCO Security Officer
 *  Technical lead in research, planning & presentation of a 1990's Cloud Computing initiative
-*  Created, designed & prototyped the SCO Webtop (applications, data & system services embedded in a browser over a web connection)
+*  Created, designed & prototyped the [SCO Webtop](https://en.wikipedia.org/wiki/Web_desktop)
 *  Guided and coordinated a global team of engineers in the design and production of the SCO Skunkware CD-ROMs (Open Source solutions for developers and partners)
 *  Ported, integrated, packaged, distributed and maintained hundreds of Open Source projects
-*  Architect of GNUnix, an integrated Open Source and UNIX operating system and user environment (GNU is a recursive acronym standing for GNU is Now Unix)
+*  Architect of GNUnix, an integrated Open Source and UNIX operating system and user environment
 *  Designed and implemented SCO world-wide source and revision control system
 *  Created energy efficient smart home using technology developed in the Automatic Guidance and Navigation group at NASA Ames Research Center